The Recording Workshop's campus is a big factor in what makes attending its programs a special experience.

-Our studios are designed and equipped to prepare Recording Workshop students for music production as it is practiced in successful facilities worldwide.
+The studios are designed and equipped to prepare Recording Workshop students for music production as it is practiced in successful facilities worldwide.

 Studios B & D

-We offer clean, safe housing that is within a very short walk to all of our studios.
+Recording Workshop offers affordable student housing that is within a very short walk to all of our studios.

 Options include modern cabins shared by 4 to 6 students, and dorm-style houses with single or double room assignments.
 All are air-conditioned and have kitchen/bath facilities.
 Cookware and utensils are provided, but students are responsible for their own meal preparation, housekeeping, and bed linens.

 A convenience store and laundry facilities are within easy walking distance.

 Free Wi-Fi is available throughout the Recording Workshop campus.